CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 Besides sending email, MailerQ also opens up SMTP ports and spool directories to which email can be delivered.
 This allows you to inject email into MailerQ.
-Besides SMTP and the spool directory, mails can also be injected by using MailerQ as command line utility.
+Mails can also be injected by using MailerQ as command line utility.

 Messages that are received via one of these mechanisms are published to message queues.
 The "rabbitmq-inbox" setting specifies the queue to which all correctly received